lorossi/advanced-computer-architectures-notes/README.md

 I have always liked having clean notes on the courses I take and I do enjoy this process a lot.
 I figured out that if I was doing this for myself, I could as well share my work with everyone else.

-I just hope that this notes will help someone!
+I just hope that these notes will help someone!

 ## Licensing